itzSecret1/sell-auth-bot-test/replit.md

 **Implementation Details**:
 - Centralized API client with base URL and authentication headers
 - Methods for GET, POST, PUT, and DELETE operations
-- Uses `node-fetch` for HTTP requests
+- Uses `axios` for HTTP requests (replaced `node-fetch` for better compatibility with Railway)
 - API credentials (API key and shop ID) loaded from environment configuration
 - Error handling throws objects with response details

-**Pros**: Single source of truth for API communication, easy to mock for testing **Cons**: Limited error handling, no retry logic
+**Pros**: Single source of truth for API communication, easy to mock for testing, stable on Railway **Cons**: Limited error handling, no retry logic

 ### Event-Driven Architecture